 For Salva, being an experienced CS agent, helping Belén was a simple task: “It was just an easy question regarding the luggage information on her boarding pass given by the airline.
 There was some misunderstanding with it but I was able to solve it,” he said.

 While handling Belén’s request, Salva viewed her flight itinerary as well.
-He realised that later on that day, they will both be sitting on the same plane headed to Spain.
+He realized that later on that day, they will both be sitting on the same plane headed to Spain.

 Salva was departing from the Vienna airport back home to Spain.
 Belén was flying from Amman, Jordan to Spain with a stopover in Vienna.
-They were both travelling on the same flight to Málaga.
-Lucky enough, they even shared the same row.
+They were both traveling on the same flight to Málaga.
+Luckily enough, they even shared the same row.

 It was a once-in-a-lifetime opportunity to meet a customer face-to-face

 Salva didn’t want to miss out on an opportunity to meet one of the Kiwi.com customers.
 The idea of introducing himself to Belén at the airport was certainly exciting enough.
 After double-checking with a manager, Salva got the green light.